 Availability to the Public

 Ken Yazel believes it is important to be available in person to answer taxpayer questions, address concerns, and generally provide information about property valuation and ad valorem taxes in Tulsa County.
 The Tulsa County Assessor Community Outreach Program is designed to give taxpayers an opportunity to learn about what our office does and to provide a forum to answer questions and receive feedback.

 Schedule a Speaker

-To request that Assessor Ken Yazel speak at your next group meeting, please call (918) 596-5169 or email email@example.com.
+To request that Assessor Ken Yazel or a member of his staff speak at your next group meeting, please call (918) 596-5169 or email firstname.lastname@example.org.